Watts-Lab/Crowdsourcr/doc_sphinx/usage/xmlformat.rst

         </question>

-This parameter matters for bonus calculations: if there is any conditional branching that omits certain tasks or questions that involves any condition with ``aprioripermissable`` variables then the share of agreement for bonus purposes is biased only on the number of workers who ended up in this branch and not on the number of workers who could have seen this question.
+This parameter matters for bonus calculations: if there is any conditional branching that omits certain tasks or questions that involves any condition with ``aprioripermissable`` variables then the share of agreement for bonus purposes is based only on the number of workers who ended up in this branch and not on the number of workers who could have seen this question.

 This is used, for example, in the ``elaborate_conditional_tasks.xml`` survey.
 In that survey, workers are first asked